dzekelid/items/_listings/box/openapi.md

   /shared_items:
     get:
       summary: Shared Items
+      description: |-
-      description: "Shared items are any files or folders that are represented by a shared link.
-Shared items are different from other API resources in that a shared resource doesn\u2019t necessarily have to be in the account of the user accessing it.
-The actual shared link itself is used along with a normal access token.\nUsed to retrieve the metadata about a shared item when only given a shared link.
+        Shared items are any files or folders that are represented by a shared link.
+Shared items are different from other API resources in that a shared resource doesn???t necessarily have to be in the account of the user accessing it.
+The actual shared link itself is used along with a normal access token.
+        Used to retrieve the metadata about a shared item when only given a shared link.
 Because of varying permission for shared links, a password may be required to retrieve the shared item.
-Once the item has been retrieved, you can make API requests against the actual resource /files/{id} or /folders/{id}
-        as long as the shared link and optional password are in the header."
+Once the item has been retrieved, you can make API requests against the actual resource /files/{id} or /folders/{id} as long as the shared link and optional password are in the header.
       operationId: getSharedItems
       x-api-path-slug: shared-items-get
       parameters: